Panchatantra: Author and chronology

 The prelude section of the Panchatantra identifies an octogenarian Brahmin named Vishnusharma (IAST: Viṣṇuśarman) as its author.
-He is stated to be teaching the principles of good government to three princes of Amarasakti.
+He is stated to be teaching the principles of good government to three princes of Amarasakti, the king of Mahilaropya.
 It is unclear, states Patrick Olivelle, a professor of Sanskrit and Indian religions, if Vishnusharma was a real person or himself a literary invention.
 Some South Indian recensions of the text, as well as Southeast Asian versions of Panchatantra attribute the text to Vasubhaga, states Olivelle.
 Based on the content and mention of the same name in other texts dated to ancient and medieval era centuries, most scholars agree that Vishnusharma is a fictitious name.
 Olivelle and other scholars state that regardless of who the author was, it is likely "the author was a Hindu, and not a Buddhist, nor Jain", but it is unlikely that the author was a devotee of Hindu god Vishnu because the text neither expresses any sentiments against other Hindu deities such as Shiva, Indra and others, nor does it avoid invoking them with reverence.

 Various locations where the text was composed have been proposed but this has been controversial.
 Some of the proposed locations include Kashmir, Southwestern or South India.
 The text's original language was likely Sanskrit.
 Though the text is now known as Panchatantra, the title found in old manuscript versions varies regionally, and includes names such as Tantrakhyayika, Panchakhyanaka, Panchakhyana and Tantropakhyana.
 The suffix akhyayika and akhyanaka mean "little story" or "little story book" in Sanskrit.

 The text was translated into Pahlavi in 550 CE, which forms the latest limit of the text's existence.
 The earliest limit is uncertain.
 It quotes identical verses from Arthasastra, which is broadly accepted to have been completed by the early centuries of the common era.
 According to Olivelle, "the current scholarly consensus places the Panchatantra around 300 CE, although we should remind ourselves that this is only an educated guess".
 Johannes Hertel had dated the work to around 200 BC, stating that individual fables by this time were already ancient.
 The text quotes from older genre of Indian literature, and legends with anthropomorphic animals are found in more ancient texts dated to the early centuries of the 1st millennium BCE such as the chapter 4.1 of the Chandogya Upanishad.
 According to Gillian Adams, Panchatantra may be a product of the Vedic period, but its age cannot be ascertained with confidence because "the original Sanskrit version has been lost".